AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47137-image-gallery-load-speed-improve-pub-media-big.md

 ## Issue

-The loading speed of the image gallery is slow when the **[!UICONTROL pub/media]** folder is very big.
+The loading speed of the image gallery is slow when the `pub/media` folder is very big.

 <u>Steps to reproduce</u>: